daniel-furman/Furman-and-Goldsby/README.md

 ---

-All code and data required to reproduce analyses presented in Furman and Goldsby, 2020 and Supporting Information (See <a target="_blank" rel="noopener noreferrer" href="https://drive.google.com/file/d/1SDf_7wlJxUR1KnFe6b0cDSVhVjYN7N4d/view?usp=sharing">Written Outputs</a> through Google Drive or <a target="_blank" rel="noopener noreferrer" href="https://www.curf.upenn.edu/project/furman-daniel-experimental-ice-compaction">Project Description</a> through CURF).
+All code and data required to reproduce analyses presented in Furman and Goldsby, 2020 and Supporting Information (See <a target="_blank" rel="noopener noreferrer" href="https://drive.google.com/drive/folders/1eDXEeZ1x04-mp7oUI9cQi2PNBXxXor5x?usp=sharing">Written Outputs</a> through Google Drive or a <a target="_blank" rel="noopener noreferrer" href="https://www.curf.upenn.edu/project/furman-daniel-experimental-ice-compaction">Project Description</a> via CURF).
-)

 ### Introduction to Study
 ---